foliovision/fv-wordpress-flowplayer/readme.txt

 1. Check your hosting for download speed.
 2. Try to use different settings when encoding the videos, try to turn on the cache when encoding with [Quick Time](http://drop.foliovision.com/webwork/it/quick-time-pro-cache-hint.png)

-= Is it possible to loop the video? =

-No at the moment we do not support looping.

 = How do I insert videos in playlist? =